 © RIA Novosti

 The history of the Nobel Prize in Literature began in 1901 - and immediately with a scandal.
 Its first laureate was the French poet Sully-Prudhomme.
-Forty-two Swedish critics and writers - including the future Nobel laureates Selma Lagerlöf and Werner von Heydenstam - were dumbfounded: in their opinion, the main author in the world was Leo Tolstoy.
-August Strindberg burst into a long-winded article, calling academicians unscrupulous artisans and dilettantes in literature.
-Tolstoy himself received, the authors of which called him "the most revered patriarch of modern literature" and justified themselves: the choice of the committee, they say, does not reflect the opinion of either critics or readers.
-Replying to Oscar Levertin, one of the forty-two authors, Tolstoy said: “I was very pleased that the Nobel Prize was not awarded to me.<…>this saved me from a great difficulty - to dispose of this money, which, like any money, in my opinion, can only bring evil.
+Forty-two Swedish critics and writers - including future Nobel laureates Selma Lagerlöf and Werner von Heydenstam - were dumbfounded: the main author in the world, in their opinion, was Leo Tolstoy.
+August Strindberg launched into a long-winded article, calling academics unscrupulous artisans and amateurs in literature.
+Tolstoy himself received, the authors of which called him “the most revered patriarch of modern literature” and made excuses: the committee’s choice, they say, does not reflect the opinions of either critics or readers.
+In response to Oscar Levertin, one of the forty-two authors, Tolstoy said: “I was very pleased that the Nobel Prize was not awarded to me.<…>this saved me from a great difficulty in disposing of this money, which, like any money, in my conviction, can only bring evil.”

-A piquant detail: among the twenty-three contenders for the first prize, there was no Tolstoy at all.
+A piquant detail: among the twenty-three contenders for the first prize, Tolstoy was not present at all.
 But now - mainly through the efforts of French academicians - the count was nominated every year.
-However, he never received the prize - not least because of the unflattering characterization that Alfred Jensen, an expert on Slavic literatures, compiled for the committee.
+However, he never received the prize, not least because of the unflattering description that Alfred Jensen, an expert on Slavic literature, wrote for the committee.
 Jensen's philosophy of the late Tolstoy is destructive and contrary to the idealistic nature of the prize.
-In the future, however, the researcher spoke of Tolstoy more flattering - but he still did not take offense.
-In 1906, the writer even of his Swedish colleagues "try to make sure that I am not awarded this prize," because, "if this happened, it would be very unpleasant for me to refuse."
-The committee listened and, with relief, stopped listing him.
+Later, however, the researcher spoke more flatteringly about Tolstoy - but he still was not offended.
+In 1906, the writer even of his Swedish colleagues “tried to ensure that I was not awarded this prize,” because “if this happened, it would be very unpleasant for me to refuse.”
+The committee listened and was relieved to stop putting him on the list.

 Dmitry Merezhkovsky (1914, 1915, 1930–1937)